aiqin/arrow/docs/arrow_cookbook/arrow_intro.rst

 What can I do with Arrow?
 -------------------------

 The answer is simple, anything you can do with JS and NodeJS or Selenium, you can do with Arrow.
-In addition to Unit, Functional and Integration tests, you can also test WebServices using NodeJS and you can test CRT app with arrow too.
+In addition to Unit, Functional and Integration tests, you can also test WebServices using NodeJS and you can test hybridApp with arrow too.

 Arrow Internals
 ---------------